GPS Reception and Interference

 4. Click the Atmospheric Absorption Model Component Selector ().

-5. Select the newest TIREM model (the higher the number, the newer the model) once the Select Component dialog box opens.
+5. Select the newest TIREM () component when the Select Component dialog box opens.

-6. Click OK to accept your selection and to close the Select Component dialog box.
+6. Click OK to confirm your selection and to close the Select Component dialog box.

 Adding receiver interference sources

-You can add interference sources to an RF receiver's properties.
+You can add interference sources to a GPS receiver's properties.
 Then, you can assess their impact on the performance of the receiver.

 2. Select the Basic - Definition page.